Kayla Rendell: Manchester United

 On 11 January 2025, Rendell signed for Women's Super League club Manchester United for an undisclosed fee, and was subsequently named as the new number 1 goalkeeper.

+Loan to Newcastle United

+For the 2026–27 season, Rendell joined WSL2 club Newcastle United on a season-long loan.

 International career

 Youth

 Rendell has represented England at every youth level from under-16 to under-23.

 On 16 March 2018, Rendell was named as part of the England under-17 squad for 2018 U-17 Championship qualification.
 She made her debut on 28 March 2018 against Switzerland, keeping a clean sheet in the 4–0 win.
 In May 2018, in the final tournament, Rendell kept clean sheets in victories over Italy and Germany, with England beaten 2–1 by Finland in the World Cup play-off.

 On 30 September 2022, Rendell was called up to the England under-23 squad for fixtures against Norway and Sweden, where she would be an unused substitute, in favour of Emily Ramsey.

 On 20 February 2023, Rendell made her debut for the England U23 team, as the starting goalkeeper in a 4–1 victory over Belgium.
 On 30 October 2023, with the under-23s, she made a series of saves to keep a clean sheet against Portugal in a 2–0 win.